 Science and Technology Park

-Located 10 kilometers away from Bucharest center, Magurele city in Ilfov county accommodates the most important research platform in Romania.
-The 9 national R&D institutes along with the Faculty of Physics within the University of Bucharest form the most important hub of fundamental physics research, thus laying the foundation for the development of a state-of-the-art scientific park that would facilitate the dialogue between R&D and the academia, on the one hand, and the entrepreneurship and business sector, on the other hand.
+Măgurele City in Ilfov County accommodates the most important research platform in Romania.
+The 9 national R&D institutes along with the Faculty of Physics within the University of Bucharest form the most important hub of fundamental physics research, thus laying the foundation for the development of a state-of-the-art scientific park that would facilitate the dialogue between R&D and academia, on the one hand, and the entrepreneurship and business sector, on the other hand.

-Magurele Science Park shall become an European innovation hub, thus providing expertise, competencies, access to ultra-qualified labour force, and the development environment required for conducting business based on innovation and technological transfer.
+Măgurele Science Park shall become a European innovation hub, thus providing expertise, competencies, access to an ultra-qualified labor force, and the development environment required for conducting business based on innovation and technological transfer.

 Objective: to capitalize the research findings by introducing these in the economy flow as new or enhanced products, processes, and services.